NicolasGuilloux/chaplean-dto-handler-bundle/Doc/Utilities.md

 # Utilities

 All utilities are accessible from the `DtoUtility`.
-Some may require to inject the class as a service, others are accessible whenever the context via static functions.
+Some may require to inject the class as a service, others are accessible whatever the context via static functions.

 ## Update an ArrayCollection of entities